AcademySoftwareFoundation/OpenTimelineIO/docs/tutorials/time-ranges.md

 `clipA.range_in_parent().end_time_exclusive() == clipB.range_in_parent().start_time`

 If the parent is a Stack, then `range_in_parent()` is less interesting.
-The start time will always be 0 and the duration is the Clip's duration.
+The start time will always have `.value == 0` and the duration is the Clip's duration.
 This means that the start of each clip in a Stack is aligned.
 If you want to shift them around, then use a Stack of Tracks (like the top-level Timeline has by default) and then you can use Gaps to shift the contents of each Track around.

 #### `Clip.trimmed_range_in_parent()`